 Sleep is the most reliable defence against infection

 A daily nasal rinse with a bulb syringe will flush out viruses and help clear secretions

 Drink plenty of water to flush out toxins and fruit and vegetable-based juices during the colds and flu season

-If you are unlucky enough to have already caught flu, here are a few tips to help it spreading to others:
+If you are unlucky enough to have already caught flu, here are a few tips to help prevent it spreading to others:

 •Stay home to avoid spreading infection.

 •If you are coughing and sneezing, cover your nose and mouth with a tissue and move away from others.

 •Avoid touching your eyes, nose, or mouth.
 If infected, touching these areas and then touching objects that others may touch will spread the virus.